 Personalisation can generate up to 20% ROI

 For example, Sephora uses inventory data in real-time.
 They identified products that a customer is interested in.
-If the product was out of stock, they will send an “in stock” email when it becomes available again.
+If the product were out of stock, they would send an “in stock” email when it becomes available again.
 Nordstrom alerts customers to new discounts on products and brands they like.
 The brand also informs them if there are any available to pick them up at the store near their location.
 This means that when it comes to analysing your ROI, the use of personalisation shows a positive impact.

-According to The Relevancy Group, two of the three main obstacles that retailers identify are related to IT resources.
+According to The Relevancy Group, two of the three main obstacles that retailers identify are IT resources.
 A quarter of respondents indicated that they did not have the support or technological infrastructure to extract the necessary data to implement advanced personalisation.

 Others expressed not feeling confident in analysing and identifying the data extracted and claiming that they have no budget to implement personalisation resources.
 Terms such as “artificial intelligence” and “machine learning” raise doubts among small brands.